mattconfusion/tankobon/README.md

 ## Installation

 **Tankobon** has been written and tested on a win32 environment running PHP 5.4.5.
 It does not need any webserver.
-It relies on a single external library, ConsoleKit [https://github.com/maximebf/ConsoleKit](https://github.com/maximebf/ConsoleKit).
+It relies on a single vendor library, [ConsoleKit](https://github.com/maximebf/ConsoleKit).
 Place the library in the vendor folder or use Composer.
 Put [SplClassLoader](https://gist.github.com/jwage/221634) in */vendor* as well.

 ```
     {